mihar-22/whisp/README.md

 `npm install whisp --save-dev` or `yarn add whisp -D`

+You can also load it via the [unpkg](https://unpkg.com) CDN

+`https://unpkg.com/whisp` will download the latest UMD bundle.

-All formats (umd, cjs and es) and minified versions are available in the dist folder inside the package.
+All formats (UMD, CJS and ESM) are available in the dist folder inside the package.

 ## Quickstart